-Sheet Pan Turkey is what everyone is talking about!
+This is how to make a sheet pan turkey!
+It is what everyone is talking about this year.
 This is how to cook a moist turkey in just 1 hour and have it taste amazing with crispy skin you love.

 Ok so not everyone is talking about it like the picture says above, but they will when they try it this year….I promise!!